get-glu/glu/docs/guides/index.md

 1. Fork [this repo](https://github.com/get-glu/gitops-example)!
 2. Clone your fork locally.
-3. Make a note of your forks GitHub URL (likely `https://github.com/{your_username}/gitops-example`).
+3. Make a note of your fork's GitHub URL (likely `https://github.com/{your_username}/gitops-example`).
 4. Generate a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (if you want to experiment with promotions).

-> You will need at-least read and write contents scope (`contents:write`).
+> You will need at least read and write contents scope (`contents:write`).

 Once you have done the above, you can run the start script found in the root of your local fork.
-The script will prompt you for your forks repository URL and access token (given you want to perform promotions).
+The script will prompt you for your fork's repository URL and access token (given you want to perform promotions).

 ```console
 ./start.sh